- Bright, beautiful screen

 There are clear parallels to be drawn between the Apple Watch and the very first iPhone that was released almost a decade ago, which evolved into a superb product.

 While the iPhone 7 didn’t meet our high expectations of it, the Apple Watch 2 has.
-All our concerns about the original have been addressed: watchOS 3 is now intuitive and useful having had a number of updates; there are plenty of compatible apps; and the Apple Watch 2 is now properly water-resistant.
+All our concerns about the original have been addressed: watchOS is now intuitive and useful having had a number of updates; there are plenty of compatible apps; and the Apple Watch 2 is now properly water-resistant.

-At its most recent WWDC event, Apple also announced the forthcoming watchOS 4 operating system update for the Apple Watch 2.
-As usual, this brings with it a number of refinements and improvements, including a new Siri watch face, which uses Siri’s artificial intelligence to proactively bring useful information to your attention.
+Apple recently released the watchOS 4 operating system update for the Apple Watch 2.
+This brought with it a number of refinements and improvements, including a new Siri watch face, which uses Siri’s artificial intelligence to proactively bring useful information to your attention.
 There are also new Toy Story-themed watch faces, joining Mickey and Minnie Mouse.